Canon 1300D vs Olympus E-M5 II

 Review summary: Canon 1300D vs Olympus E-M5 II

 So how do things add up?
 Which of the two cameras – the Canon 1300D or the Olympus E-M5 II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 1300D: